jahorne/AcrossLiteToText/README.md

 This .Net Core console application converts one or more Across Lite .puz files into their text file equivalents.

 Compile it to run on Windows, Macs, or Unix computers.
-(Separate installation of the [.Net Core runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1 ".Net Core runtime") may be required.)

-You can edit this project here on the web, or by using [Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/).
+You can edit this project here on the web, or with [Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/), or using your favorite editor.
+I recommend the free version of Visual Studio.

-The code here includes a simplified version of core functionality from [XWord Info](https://www.xwordinfo.com "XWord Info") to parse the binary file and convert it to text.
-You now have a great head start if you want to research crossword data, create your own solving app, *or even build your own XWord Info competitor!*
+The code here includes a streamlined version of core functionality from [XWord Info](https://www.xwordinfo.com "XWord Info").
+Now that you can parse Across Lite files, you have a great head start if you want to research crossword data, create your own solving app, *or even build your own XWord Info competitor!*

-Anyone interested in contributing to this project is welcome to submit a pull request.
+Interested in contributing?
+Write some code and submit a pull request.

 For more information, [read the wiki](https://github.com/jahorne/AcrossLiteToText/wiki "read the wiki"), or contact me via the email link on the [XWord Info](https://www.xwordinfo.com "XWord Info") home page.

 More XWord Info core functionality will be moved to Open Source over time.